flomotlik/blog/_posts/2012-12-05-Seven-steps-to-continuous-deployment.markdown

 ![Creation of Adam](/images/cd/adamgod.png)
 *Image obtained from [Wikipedia](http://en.wikipedia.org/wiki/File:Creaci%C3%B3n_de_Ad%C3%A1n.jpg)*

+Releasing new parts of your software daily has so many advantages, that you can't afford not to do it.

+* making releases a non-issue
+* increased development speed
+* faster user feedback
+* developer happiness

 In one of our [last posts](/2012/11/19/Amazon-auto-scaling.html) we talked about why it is important to deliver value to your customers and how continuous deployment can help there.

-Afterwards we got asked a lot 'So continuous deployment is great, but how do I get started'.
-There are a couple of steps you can take to get started with it quickly.

-We will go through them, but of course there are many different ways to approach this.
-Leave a comment to tell us about what exactly you did to get continuous deployment working for you.
+We have gathered 7 steps for you to get started with continuous deployment.
+Leave a comment if you have any additional tips or steps you took to speed up your development.

 ### Test/Test/Test, but be smart about it
 If you do not test your software in some automated fashion, you are simply doing it wrong.
 There is just no way around that.

-Of course you don't have to write a test for every small piece of code.
+You don't have to write a test for every small piece of code.
-Not every simple helper method needs to be tested.
-But if you do not have automated tests for your main business workflows you are already screwed.
+But if you do not have automated tests for your main features you are already screwed.

-You are not just hit by releasing buggy software all the time and breaking features that worked in the past, but you slow down your innovation.
-If you have a well tested application you can introduce changes everywhere without the fear to break important features.
+You are not just hit by releasing buggy software all the time and breaking features that worked in the past, but you slow down your development.
+If you have a well tested application you can introduce changes everywhere without the fear to break something.
 This gives you the power to question and change EVERYTHING all the time.

-Start at the top by using tools like [Selenium](http://seleniumhq.org/) or [Phantomjs](http://phantomjs.org/) and the various integrations there are in every programming language.
-You can even use [SauceLabs](https://saucelabs.com/) who provide hosted Selenium tests to get started.
-As soon as you have tests for your main business workflows (signup, login, payment, ...) you can start going into more specific parts of your application.
+Our next post will focus on how to start doing this with tools like [Selenium](http://seleniumhq.org/) or [Phantomjs](http://phantomjs.org/) and the various integrations there are in every programming language.

 ### Build small services
-This is also kind of a no-brainer.
-The smaller and more isolated a service is the easier it is to test and introduce change.

-Additionally you can deploy parts of your whole stack without impacting any other parts not changed by that deployment.
+Split your system up into smaller parts that solve one specific problem and integrate with other parts of your infrastructure through clearly defined interfaces.

 You can innovate faster, build much more stable systems and improve your team workflow as you have clear boundaries between the different parts